-This supereasy cake, soaked with a milky mixture laced with dark rum and coconut milk, is one of our most popular recipes.
+This Tres Leches Cake recipe, soaked with a milky mixture laced with dark rum and coconut milk, is one of our most popular recipes.
 We’ve tested it at several parties and have yet to take home anything but an empty baking dish and a whole bunch of recipe requests.
 So here it is!
 Be sure to make it well before you want to serve it—the longer it sits, the better it gets.
 And don’t skip the toasted coconut!

 1 tablespoon dark rum, such as Myers’s, plus more as needed